swtech-pro/Food-Images-Classifier/README.md

 ## ✨ Author

-Made with ❤️ by Your Name (replace with your info)
+Made with ❤️ by Sandeep Kumar Varshney